AutoItMicro/MicroUnitTestingFramework/README.md

 ### Notes

-Micro is currently being re-written and is not accepting blanked pull requests. if you would like to contribute, please contact @KyleChamberlin for more information on how to help contribute during this re-write.
+Micro is currently being re-written and is not accepting blanket pull requests. if you would like to contribute, please contact @KyleChamberlin for more information on how to help contribute during this re-write.